Please read these guidelines carefully - they apply to all OUGS Field Trips.

 2. Always wear goggles when hammering.

-3. Boots or other suitable footwear should be worn especially when the
+3. Boots or other suitable footwear should be worn especially when the Leader requires them.

 4. Keep clear of plant or machinery.